 - The UE provisioning shall support setting Geographical Areas.

-NOTE 1: It is possible for a UE to use other radio resources for V2X service based on the Geographical Area instead of those operated by the serving NG-RAN cell, when provisioned in the UE, even if the UE's serving cell offers normal service and the SIBxy indicates that the service (V2X communication) is available.
+NOTE 1: It is possible for a UE to use other radio resources for V2X service based on the Geographical Area instead of those operated by the serving NG-RAN cell, when provisioned in the UE, even if the UE's serving cell offers normal service and the SIBs for NR sidelink communication or V2X sidelink communication defined in TS 38.331 [15] indicates that the service (V2X communication) is available.
 This is to cover the scenario when e.g. the radio resources used for V2X communications over PC5 reference point are not owned by the serving network of the UE.

-Editor's note: The SIBxy numbering and reference needs to be updated based on RAN WG's definition.

 NOTE 2: When cross-carrier operation is supported, according to TS 36.331 [14] or TS 38.331 [15], a UE can be instructed by its serving cell to perform V2X communication over a different carrier frequency.
 The UE is still considered as "served by NR or E-UTRA" in this case.

 NOTE 3: The scenario that a cell is detected and the cell does not provide support for V2X communications over PC5 reference point when the UE attempts to use a carrier frequency configured for V2X communications over PC5 reference point, is considered a configuration error.
 Therefore, the UE does not transmit on that frequency to avoid interference to the network.